 Nursing Home Resources

-For those living in Oklahoma and Kansas, these resources can help you select a nursing care facility and make certain you or your family member receive an appropriate level of care.
+For those living in Oklahoma, these resources can help you select a nursing care facility and make certain you or your family member receive an appropriate level of care.

 - Nursing Home Compare: The “Centers for Medicare and Medicaid Services” has prepared a helpful tool you can use to compare different resources.
 You can search by facility and location and find details about different care facilities.
 You can also look at ratings and reviews of the different facilities.